 A study of dramatic and theatrical Hispanic works, combining both canonical and non-canonical texts.
 Includes drama theory, videos of dramas, live plays, and the process of "mise en scéne" or staging.
-Prerequisite: Completion of SPAN 302 or higher, placement or by permission.
+Prerequisite: SPAN 302, placement exam, or by permission.